 The maximal value of $S \sim 12$ obtained in this study is still smaller than the extreme values of S obtained in certain experiments.
-Thus in experiments with quasi-one-dimensional conductor (TMTSF)2PF6 [37] as high as $S = 400k_B/e \approx 35mV/K$ value had been reached at low temperatures (see Fig. 3 in [37]).
-Rather high values of $S \approx 50k_B/e$ had been observed in highly resistive two-dimensional semiconductor (pinned) samples of micron size (see Fig. 8 in [38]).
-The high values of $S \approx 30k_B/e$ have been reported recently for CoSbS single crystals [39].
+Thus in experiments with quasione-dimensional conductor (TMTSF)2PF6 [39] as high as $S = 400k_B/e \approx 35 \text{ mV/K}$ value had been reached at low temperatures (see Fig. 3 in [39]).
+Rather high values of $S \approx 50k_B/e$ had been observed in highly resistive twodimensional semiconductor (pinned) samples of micron size (see Fig. 8 in [40]).
+The high values of $S \approx 30k_B/e$ have been reported recently for CoSbS single crystals [41].

-In this studies we did not reach such high S values but we obtain a clear dependence showing that S is rapidly growing with increase of potential amplitude K and that it is also growing with a decrease of temperature T. Unfortunately, very high S values appear only inside the strongly pinned Aubry phase where the times of numerical simulations become very large to reach the steady-state regime.
+In these studies we did not reach such high S values but we obtain a clear dependence showing that S is rapidly growing with increase of potential amplitude K and that it is also growing with a decrease of temperature T. Unfortunately, very high S values appear only inside the strongly pinned Aubry phase where the times of numerical simulations become very large to reach the steady-state regime.
 We are restricted by CPU time available for our numerical simulations and thus we were not able to penetrate inside such strongly pinned phase.
 But our results clearly show that even higher value $S \gg 10$ can be reached in the strong pinned regime.

-We think that the proposed investigations of the moelectric properties of Wigner crystal in 2D periodic lattice are well accessible for experiments with low temperature electrons on a surface of liquid helium in the regimes similar to those discussed in [21,22].
-Indeed, for a typical lattice period $\ell=1\mu m$ the potential amplitude K=0.1 corresponds to $V_A=Ke^2/(\ell/2pi)\approx 10K$ (Kelvin) that can be reached at rather weak potential modulation in space.
-Such V_A can be significantly larger than electron temperature which easily takes values of T=0.1K.
+We think that the proposed investigations of themoelectric properties of Wigner crystal in 2D periodic lattice are well accessible for experiments with low temperature electrons on a surface of liquid helium in the regimes similar to those discussed in [21,22].
+Indeed, for a typical lattice period $\ell = 1 \,\mu m$ the potential amplitude K = 0.1corresponds to $V_A = Ke^2/(\ell/2pi) \approx 10$ K (Kelvin) that can be reached at rather weak potential modulation in space.
+Such V_A can be significantly larger than electron temperature which easily takes values of T = 0.1 K. It is experimentally demonstrated that it is possible to realize inter-electron distance of about $1\mu m$ [42].
 Thus we expect that such experiments will allow to obtain understanding of fundamental properties of thermoelectricity.
-As discussed in [40] they can be also very useful for understanding of the fundamental aspects of friction at nanoscale.
+As discussed in [43] they can be also very useful for understanding of the fundamental aspects of friction at nanoscale.